UoB-HPC/hpc-course-getting-started/FAQ.md

 ## Compiling and running code

+**Q**: Can I access GitHub from BlueCrystal, or do I need to pull my repository locally and upload it manually?
+**A**: You can access any online resource _from inside BC_; what you can't do is get _into BC_ from outside the University's network.
+Load the `tools/git-2.18.0` module and clone your repository directly on BlueCrystal.

+**Q**: I have changed my Makefile, but typing `make` doesn't run the updated commands.
+What do I need to do?
+**A**: Make will only recompile if _source files_ have changed, not Makefiles themselves.
+You can ask it to rebuild anyway with a flag: `make -B`.

 **Q**: I am encountering segmentation faults or bus errors, but they don't seem to happen all the time.
 Is it an issue with the compute nodes? <br />
 **A**: These errors [generally mean you have attempted to access invalid memory locations](https://stackoverflow.com/questions/212466/what-is-a-bus-error), e.g. outside your program's memory space.
 If you have a parallel program, they may depend on the order of execution of some statements, which can be non-deterministic.
 Try using Valgrind to check for memory access issues and see if you can reproduce the problem with a single process/thread.